 Wales is renowned for its many steam railways and whilst staying at Llandudno in northern Wales earlier this year, I enjoyed a fantastic afternoon riding the rails of the Ffestiniog Railway, the oldest railway company in the world still operating trains.

 Our 13.5 mile journey started in the slate quarrying town of Blaenau Ffestiniog (about 50 minutes drive from Llandudno) and travelled via Tanybwlch, Penrhyn and Minffordd before arriving at the harbour town of Porthmadog one and a quarter hours later.

 Standard return tickets cost £20.20 per adult and £18.20 concession.
+(Prices subject to change.)
 Children under 3 travel free.
 An additional charge of £6 each way per seat applies to the Observation Carriage.

 Four trains per day travel between Porthmadog and Blaenau Ffestiniog (and return) during summer.
 Check the daily timetable for your travel date.